-Thailand country profile - BBC News
+Thailand country profile

 2014 - Army again seizes power.

-2016 - King Bhumibol Adulyadej dies after 70 years on the throne and is replaced by his son, Maha Vajiralongkorn.
+2016 - King Bhumibol Adulyadej dies after 70 years on the throne and is succeeded by his son, Maha Vajiralongkorn.